 I’ve been interested in sustainability, minimalism and simple living for a long time now.
 But one topic I’ve seen very little written about is the impact that having children has on both the practice of minimalism and the environment.
 Like a big elephant in the room, this enormous, but highly emotional issue is almost completely ignored on most simple living blogs.
-But, when you think about it, until we are willing to talk about it and examine it from a state of awareness and conscious choice—bringing kids into the world becomes just another cultural norm that the majority unconsciously accepts out of habit and societal pressure.
-For that reason alone, the big question about whether or not to have a child (or add to an existing family) should be on every serious young minimalist’s list of do’s or don’ts.
+Yet when you think about it, until we are willing to talk about it and examine it from a state of awareness and conscious choice, bringing kids into the world becomes just another cultural norm that the majority unconsciously accepts out of habit and societal pressure.
+For that reason alone, the big question about whether or not to have children (or add to an existing family) should be on every serious young minimalist’s list of important issues to decide.

-Before we get very far in the discussion I suppose it is important to say I’m a not anti-child.
-Even though I chose not to have any myself—I do think kids are great.
-But when I met my husband Thom 36 years ago he was adamant that having children would not be part of his life—married or unmarried.
+Before we get very far in the discussion I suppose it is important for me to say I’m a not anti-child.
+Even though I chose not to have any myself, I do believe kids can be wonderful.
+However, when I met my husband Thom 36 years ago he was adamant that having children would not be part of his life, married or unmarried.
 Fortunately for me, procreation was not a priority.
 I also did not have undue parental or religious pressure to overcome unlike many other young women.
 I decided then that a deep relationship with Thom was more important to me than giving birth.
 Together we ended up making the decision that we would marry and co-create a rewarding and meaningful life together that was childfree.
-Thirty–six years later there are no regrets whatsoever.
+Thirty–seven years later there are no regrets whatsoever.

-Things are changing dramatically and one thing is our approach to children.
+Our world is changing dramatically and one thing is our approach to having children.
 Most importantly is the acknowledgement that a wanted, well-cared for and educated child brings tremendous benefit to both the family and the world at large.
-But just as important, it is time we acknowledge that not every child is wanted (about 40%!) and not every parent is capable of providing the type of care needed to raise healthy, happy and well-adjusted children.
+But just as important, it is time we acknowledge that not every child is intended (about 40%!) and not every parent is capable of providing the type of care needed to raise healthy, happy and well-adjusted children.